newman-the-analyst/HR_Analytics_Project/README.md

 ## Limitations

-- The dataset is synthetic; actual business insights would depend on real data.
 - No post-termination feedback data was included to support retention strategy.
 - Absence of fields like age, education level, or job title limits deeper analysis.
 - No time-series data for promotions, appraisals, or internal transfers.